L-1 Visa Tax Filing Guide 2025: Split Payroll, Tax Equalization, and Indian Provident Fund

 | Employee contribution | Deductible (80C) | Not deductible |

-| Employer contribution | Not taxable | Taxable as compensation |
+| Employer contribution | Not taxable | May be taxable in the US depending on tax treatment |

-| Interest | Tax-free (≤₹2.5L) | Taxable annually |
+| Interest | Tax-free (≤₹2.5L) | May be taxable annually depending on US tax treatment |

 Foreign Trust Reporting: